-In our journey to master email marketing, we will now focus on the elements of a high-converting email.
-You must work on optimizing each and every one of these elments.
-All the strategies we describe later in this guide will use the elements we discuss in the current chapter.
+In this chapter of our email marketing guide, we will focus on all the email marketing essentials that get high conversion rates.
+You must work on optimizing each and every one of these elements.
+All the strategies we describe in the subsequent chapters will use the elements we discuss here.

 As a marketer, these terms will help you understand what email marketing is all about and how to use it for your business.

 The subject line of an email can make or break your email marketing strategy.
 An email recipient reads this text first and decides whether he/she will open the email.
 It is one of the only two things standing between the customer and the email content.

 It also forms the start of your email copywriting theme.
 All the different parts of your email should speak as one single element with the customer.
-It means - they all should communicate a single benefit.
-Putting too many benefits in your email may distract the user away from the goal of your email i.e. to click your CTA.
+To get a high conversion rate, focus on one major offering or USP of your business or products.
+Avoid writing a heavy copy with myriad benefits.

 There are many guidelines to craft effective email subject lines.
-Some of them are listed below:
+The best of them are here:

-A humanized sender name is an underrated tool; it is very effective in building a direct, personal connection with users through email.
-Its significance increases even more in a modern age where users are immune to automated marketing messages from bots.
+A personalized sender name is an underrated tool; it is very effective in building a direct, personal connection with potential customers and existing customers via email.
+Its significance increases even more in the modern age where customers are numbed to automated marketing messages from bots.

 People love to talk to people, not robots.
-A user will decide on opening or ignoring the email by looking at the name of the sender and the subject line of the email.
-A human sender’s name in the email “from” field helps build trust between the subscribers and your brand.
+A subscriber will decide on opening or ignoring the email by looking at the name of the sender and the subject line of the email.
+A human sender name in the email “From” field helps build trust between the subscribers and your brand.

 This doesn’t mean you should use only one name.
 Sometimes the author of the article or ebook being offered in the email works better.
 Other times, CEO of the company becomes the face and helps subscribers form a positive association with your brand’s name.
 Your company’s PR team should be able to gauge the right name to be the face of your organization.